0LNetworkCommunity/documentation/docs/archive/proposals/proposal_2210-6_faucets_for_workers.md

 1. Anyone can start a Faucet
 2. Faucets can have one or more administrators
 3. The faucet can receive donations (from Community Wallets or users).
-4. A user can claim a self\-service payment from a faucet
+4. A user can claim a self-service payment from a faucet

-The self\-service aspects of the faucets will be gated, as follows:
+The self-service aspects of the faucets will be gated, as follows: